 I am not at all opposed to a boxed mix.
 Whether it's cake, brownies, or even store-bought cookie dough, baking shortcuts definitely have their place in my book.
 And that's especially true for box brownies.
 Somehow, box brownie manufacturers have harnessed a formula for a great balance of fudgy and cakey that I love.
 I've never had a box brownie mix that wasn't delicious!
 But as great as box mixes are, these triple chocolate brownies made with brown butter and toasted pecans have definitely become my go-to brownie recipe!

 What makes these brownies better than a box mix?

-First of all, these brownies — as you may have guessed from their name — boast three types of chocolate.
+First of all, these triple chocolate brownies -- as you may have guessed from their name -- boast three types of chocolate.
 Unsweetened cocoa powder, milk chocolate chunks, and dark chocolate chips.
-I found this combination to strike a balance that’s chocolatey and sweet, but not overly sweet.
+I found this combination to strike a balance that's chocolatey and sweet, but not overly sweet.

-Plus these brownies are perfect mix of fudgy and cakey.
+Plus these triple chocolate brownies are the perfect mix of fudgy and cakey.
 I've heard about this ongoing fudgy-vs-cakey debate, and my position is-- why not both?
 I love brownies that are fudgy and slightly gooey in the center, but slightly cakey on the outside and crispy on the edges.
 So these brownies are the best of both worlds!